Juncus continuus

-Juncus continuus is a plant found in many parts of Australia.
+Juncus continuus is a perennial plant found in many parts of Australia; namely the regions of Queensland and New South Wales.
+Juncus continuus has also been introduced in Great Britain and New Zealand, and invasive in Texas.
 Often growing on sandy, moist soils, near fresh water.
 The specific epithet refers to the continuous pith within the stems.
-Basal leaves are reduced to sheaths, coloured yellow/green.
+Basal leaves are reduced to sheaths, colored yellow/brown and split at the base.